-Member of the Pablo Ziegler Trio and Quintet
+- Member of the Pablo Ziegler Trio/Quintet for more than 20 years

-Recordings with Mili Bermejo, Joe Lovano, the Claudio Ragazzi Quintet, and Pablo Ziegler
+- Recordings with Mili Bermejo, Joe Lovano, the Claudio Ragazzi Quintet, Pablo Ziegler, and many others

 - Played guitar and composed music for Francis Ford Coppola's Tetro